TaoELi/TaoELi.github.io/_pages/about.md

 I am a postdoctoral researcher at Yale University working with Professor [Sharon Hammes-Schiffer](https://www.hammes-schiffer-group.org/).
 My research focuses on understanding and modeling the **interactions between light and matter**, as well as **quantum molecular dynamics**.
 I am also interested in various technological developments in quantum computing and artificial intelligence.
 One of my significant research contributions is the development of the [cavity molecular dynamics (CavMD)](https://taoeli.github.io/cavmd/) approach for simulating vibrational polaritons.

-In addition to research, I have created a simple app called PaperRadar.
-This service can send you one weekly preprint recommendation based on your research record.
+In addition to research, I have created a simple app called [PaperRadar.com](PaperRadar.com).
+This service can send you weekly preprint recommendations based on your research record.
 If you are interested, please click [here](https://taoeli.github.io/paperradar/) to give it a try.

 Please feel free to contact me through email: